 The Preliminary course is broadly focused, while the HSC course provides for deeper and more complex investigations.
-While the course builds on visual arts, film making and visual design courses in Stages 4 and 5, it also caters for students with more limited experience in visual arts.
+While the course builds on visual arts, photography and digital media and visual design courses in Stages 4 and 5, it also caters for students with more limited experience in visual arts.